-We recommend to trading/going live after successfully growing a demo account by 50-100%+ with capital they would actually deposit into an account.
+We recommend to trading/going live after successfully growing a demo account by 50-100%+ with the capital they would actually deposit into an account.
 Not only that, logging every trade with a rationale behind it to log it to memory.

 Once you’ve received the right education and traded on a demo account until you are consistently profiting – then you have the solid foundations of being able to trade professionally.

 What Is A Forex Trader: Tips To Make You Succeed

 Tip 1: Focus on 3 currency pairs only to begin with – EUR/USD, GBP/USD, JPY/USD.
 Why these pairs?
 Because not only are they majors but all the other crosses will generally correlate with these pairs.
 So you know that if the EUR/USD is rising, then you can expect the GBP/USD to rise and the JPY/USD to fall.

-Tip 2: Practise using past data – we have a trading simulator that plugs into your MT4 platform that allows you to practise with real market data and in real time, using past data.
-This is super useful as you can review trading ideas in real time, speed up the markets on demand, to see how it plays out.
-This alone will speed up you learning.
+Tip 2: Practice using past data – we have a trading simulator that plugs into the MT4 platform that allows you to practise with real market data and in real-time, using past data.
+This is super useful as you can review trading ideas in real-time, speed up the markets on demand, to see how it plays out.
+This alone will speed up your learning.